Freddy vs. Jason vs. Ash: Plot summary

-Set in December 2008, 5 years after the events of the film Freddy vs. Jason and 16 years after the end of Army of Darkness, Will Rollins and Lori Campbell (the former protagonists from Freddy vs Jason) return to Crystal Lake to put closure to their experience, but Jason kills them a short while after and takes their decomposed corpses to his shack in the woods nearby.
+Set in December 2008 21 years ago (5 years after the events of the film Freddy vs. Jason and 16 years after the end of Army of Darkness respectively), Will Rollins and Lori Campbell (the former protagonists from Freddy vs Jason) return to Crystal Lake to put closure to their experience, but Jason kills them a short while after and takes their decomposed corpses to his shack in the woods nearby.
 There, Jason enters a trance, and Freddy and Jason's "mother" Pamela appear to him.
 Freddy is now trapped, powerless, inside the mind of Jason, where he learns of the Necronomicon hidden in the old Voorhees home, with the power to resurrect him.
 He and Jason's mother (false Pamela) convince Jason that if he gets the Necronomicon, Jason will become "a real boy".
 Meanwhile, Ash Williams is called to the new Crystal Lake S-Mart to give his retail expertise to its team of teenage slacker employees.
 While there, he interprets a nearby Jason murder as work of the Deadites.
 Later, he follows a group of teens to the Voorhees house where he finds the Necronomicon before Jason appears, killing the teens.

 At the S-Mart, Ash and the employees begin to make a plan to deal with Jason; however, he ends up killing mostly everyone in the store and escaping with the evil book.
 Freddy uses the Necronomicon to restore himself to full power and increase Jason's intelligence.
 Later when Ash and the survivors sleep at Carolyn's house, they are confronted by Freddy in their dreams.
 Ash and his motley crew of S-Mart employees confront Freddy and Jason at the Voorhees home where Freddy has already unleashed the full power of the Necronomicon, giving him reality-altering abilities.
 With his new intelligence, Jason turns against Freddy, attempting to steal the Necronomicon and use its powers for himself.

 In a final confrontation between the three horror movie icons, Freddy resurrects all of Jason's previous victims from the Friday the 13th films as Deadites to attack him and Ash, and turns the Voorhees home into the Elm Street house.
 Ultimately, Ash defeats both villains with help from his coworkers, and uses the Necronomicon to open a portal, banishing Freddy to the Deadite world, while Jason and the Necronomicon itself are isolated underneath a frozen Crystal Lake.